scharlottej13/dask-blog/_posts/2021-10-25-choosing-dask-chunk-sizes.md

 If the Dask array chunks are too big, this is also bad.
 Why?
 Chunks that are too large are bad because then you are likely to run out of working memory.
+You may see out of memory errors happening, or you might see performance decrease substantially as data spills to disk.

-When this happens, Dask will try to spill data to disk instead of crashing.
+When too much data is loaded in memory on too few workers, Dask will try to spill data to disk instead of crashing.
 Spilling data to disk makes things run very slowly, because all the extra read/write operations to disk.
 Things don't just get a little bit slower, they get a LOT slower, so it's smart to watch out for this.

 To avoid data being spilled to disk, watch the **worker memory plot** on the dask dashboard.